defagos/defagos.github.io/_posts/2020-09-15-tvos_collection_part3.md

 ## Further Possible Improvements

 This implementation can without a doubt be further improved.
-I hope it gave you some intuition about how UIKit views can be embedded into SwiftUI in non-trivial cases, so that you can embed other views in a similar way, should you find an issue that cannot be directly solved in SwiftUI.
+I hope it gave you some intuition about how UIKit views can be embedded into SwiftUI in non-trivial cases, so that you can embed other views in a similar way should you find an issue that cannot be directly solved in SwiftUI.

 The following exercices are left for the reader:

-- Improve the public API with more expressive block signatures and optional supplementary view support.
+- Improve the public API with more expressive block signatures.
+- Implement supplementary view support in an optional way.
 - Use decoration views to add focus guides for navigation between rows of different length on tvOS.

 This concludes this series of articles.
 Hope you enjoyed the ride!